Bereavement Support Groups

 The Coffee & Chat group is for women and men 50+ who have experienced the death of a loved one.

-	ACGB offers two bereaved partners support groups, Younger Bereaved Partners (YBP) and Bereaved Partners (50+).
+ACGB offers two bereaved partners support groups, Younger Bereaved Partners (YBP) and Bereaved Partners (55+).
 These groups are designed to support those seeking help after the death of a partner.
 These groups are caring, understanding and supportive and run by a Specialist Bereavement Counsellor from the Australian Centre for Grief and Bereavement.
-These groups are for men and women and meet monthly.
-These groups are held in Springvale (YBP) and Ferntree Gully (50+).
+Both groups are for men and women and meet monthly in Springvale VIC.

 Kids Grieve Too (KG2)

 Kids Grieve Too (KG2) is a support group program for children aged 6-12 years old run by ACGB, which is designed to meet the special needs of bereaved children.
 A caring and supportive environment is provided to assist children to explore and express their experiences of grief and to develop the resilience and resources they need to manage their bereavement experience.
 In KG2, children will have the opportunity to connect with other bereaved children and explore and express their experiences of bereavement in a variety of creative ways.
 Each session is based on a different theme (e.g. my family, feelings, dreams, memories, staying connected etc.) Children can create paintings, drawings, memory boxes, dream catchers, collages and poetry that express their grief in very powerful ways.
 KG2 is held monthly at the Care and Wellness Centre at Springvale Botanical Cemetery.